-- Continued to promote the availability of French-language services to the public through radio, print, social media, online advertising, and by word of mouth. - Displayed the Bonjour!
-Services en Français, signage in offices where French Services are available to the public, such as EMO in Dartmouth. - Provided financial support for the inclusion of French-language advertisements and materials for the advertising and marketing campaigns. - Maintained the level of French-language services currently offered by phone, in-person, through our website and through the public enquiries.
+- Continued to promote the availability of French-language services to the public through radio, print, social media, online advertising, and by word of mouth. - Bonjour!
+Services en Français, signage in offices where French Services are available to the public, such as DMAHH Head Office in Halifax, as well as the EMO and OFM offices in Dartmouth. - Provided financial support for the inclusion of French-language advertisements and materials for advertising and marketing campaigns. - Maintained the level of French-language services currently offered by phone, in-person, through our website and through the public enquiries.